thankyoudoom/damian-study/week_2/d3/notes/multidimensional_arrays.md

 ### Iterating Through Multi-Arrays

 To iterate through a multi-array, we use nested loops.
-To iterate through a 2D array, the other loop will iterate through the outer array, and the inner loop will iterate through each inner subarray.
+To iterate through a 2D array, the outer loop will iterate through the outer array, and the inner loop will iterate through each inner subarray.

 ```js